 7. Healing process

-Studies show that men never heal completely from a breakup as they simply learn to live with the pain (1).
-On the other hand, women are wired to recover and move on from the sadness of a relationship coming to an end.
+Studies show that men never heal completely from a rejection as they simply learn to live with the pain (1).
+As children, boys are less likely to receive the tools that women do to help them move through emotion.
+They are often encouraged not to address emotion.
+On the other hand, women are wired to recover and move on from the isolation of a relationship coming to an end.

 8. Dent in self-confidence